Fair Division Beyond Monotone Valuations with Applications to Equitable Graph Partitioning: Introduction

 {\bf Existence of Equitable Divisions.} In the context of equitability, we obtain results for nonnegative valuations.
 In particular, we prove the following existential guarantees. \begin{itemize}[leftmargin = 3mm] \item For cake division, it is known that, under nonnegative and continuous valuations, there always exists an equitable cake division that additionally upholds an ordering property \cite{bhaskar2025connected}.
 We provide a complementary proof of this result via a fixed-point argument (\Cref{theorem:eq-cake-nn}). \item We further prove that, discrete fair division instances with nonnegative valuations always admit an $\EQt$ allocation (\Cref{theorem:eq-three-nonnegative}). \\ \end{itemize}

 {\bf Finding Approximately Equitable Divisions.} Finally, we develop algorithms for finding allocations that are equitable within additive margins.
 These algorithms leverage the above-mentioned ordering property.
 The algorithms for nonnegative valuations are as follows. \begin{itemize}[leftmargin = 3mm] \item We prove that, given nonnegative and $\gamma$-Lipschitz continuous cake valuations along with parameter $\varepsilon >0$, we can find a contiguous cake division in which the inequity is additively bounded by $\varepsilon$.
-The time complexity of the algorithm is polynomial in $n$, $\gamma$, and $1/\varepsilon$ (\Cref{theorem:fptas-for-equitable-cake-div}). \item For indivisible items with nonnegative valuations, we develop an algorithm that finds an allocation in which the inequity is additively bounded by $5 \Lambda + 1$; here, $\Lambda$ is a the maximum marginal value of the valuations (\Cref{theorem:EQ3ApxComputation}).
+The time complexity of the algorithm is polynomial in $n$, $\gamma$, and $1/\varepsilon$ (\Cref{theorem:fptas-for-equitable-cake-div}).
+To the best of our knowledge this is the first algorithmic result for computing nearly equitable divisions for nonadditive valuations. \item For indivisible items with nonnegative valuations, we develop an algorithm that finds an allocation in which the inequity is additively bounded by $5 \Lambda + 1$; here, $\Lambda$ is a the maximum marginal value of the valuations (\Cref{theorem:EQ3ApxComputation}).
 The algorithm also ensures that the returned bundles are nonempty.\footnote{This property has important implications for our graph-theoretic applications.} Our algorithm runs in time polynomial in $n$, $m$, and $\Lambda$. \end{itemize}

 We also obtain similar algorithmic results for approximate equitability among agents whose valuations are subadditive and identical (Theorems \ref{theorem:cake-alg-id-subadd} and \ref{theorem:EQ3ApxComputation-subadditive}). \\